xjtu-enre/ENRE-ts/packages/enre-feature-stat/fixtures/framework/react-component/README.md

       methods.
     * FunctionComponent: A function using react hooks, hooks can be invoked multiple times, by this means to separate different logic.
-* MaxCount(High level intends in one lifecycle method if it is a class component)`@LLMPowered`
+* MaxCount(High level intents in one lifecycle method if it is a class component)`@LLMPowered`
 * MaxCount(`useState` hook calls if it is a function component)
 * MaxCount(`useEffect` hook calls if it is a function component)